How to Organize Girl’s Bedroom (21 Smart Storage Ideas)

 Fabric over the door organizers provide a soft feel while clear organizers help with structure.
 Your closet shelves will thank you since you won’t be stacking everything on them.
 Your child will also build good habits since everything has a place that is easily reachable.

 Building a reading nook is wonderful, but making sure it stays neat is even better.
-A small book shelf or storage baskets tucked next to a comfy chair or some floor pillows is great for keeping books close.
-Having a place to store books keeps them handy without stacking them everywhere.
+A small bookshelf or storage baskets tucked next to a comfy chair, or some floor pillows is great for keeping books close (you can use the storage bench here as well).

-Adding a soft rug helps cordon off the reading nook and helps define the space.
-Storage that blends into seating rather then taking away from it helps the reading nook feel inviting.
-You will enjoy spending time here knowing everything is tidy and where it should be.
+Adding a soft rug helps cordon off the reading nook and define the space.
+Storage that blends into seating rather than taking away from it helps the reading nook feel inviting.

 Rolling carts are another fantastic way to add flexible storage.
 They work wonderfully for art supplies, paper, stickers, markers, and more while being easy to move.
 When play time is over you can easily roll the cart into the closet or a corner of the room.